 Q: Is there any difference if we put the keywords in the description versus the bullet points versus the backend keywords?

-Q: If you had to sum it all up, what is the most important element of the Amazon algorithm?
+Q: If you had to sum it all up, what is the most important part about the algorithm?

-- You’re going to get a lot of sales on your product through inserting many different keywords.
+- You’re going to get a lot of sales on your product through many different keywords.

 Your goal is to find the right keywords for your listing.
 You get a lot more sales than your competitors through those.
 And then, you rank higher.
 That’s the whole name of the game.

 There are the basics of the Amazon search algorithm.
-It’s all based on keywords that people are searching for, and the sales you achieve.
+It’s all based off keywords that people are searching and finding the right keyword match for your product.